streamr-dev/network/README.md

 ### Step 2: Creating and pushing the version and tag
-In the bash commands below, replace `<SEMVER>` with the version to be published _without_ the letter "v" infront.
+In the bash commands below, replace `<SEMVER>` with the version to be published _without_ the letter "v" in front.

 ```
 git checkout main